wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 You need to do this only once per Wasp app.
 :::

-Unless you already have a heroku app that you want to deploy to, let's create a new Heroku app:
+Unless you want to deploy to an existing Heroku app, let's create a new Heroku app:

 ```
 heroku create <app-name>
 ```

-Unless you have external Postgres database that you want to use, let's create new database on Heroku and attach it to our app:
+Unless you have an external Postgres database that you want to use, let's create a new database on Heroku and attach it to our app:

 ```
 heroku addons:create --app <app-name> heroku-postgresql:mini